The victims ranged in age from 2 to 29, the sheriff's department said in a statement

 The next year, they filed for bankruptcy in California, according to court records.

-Ivan Trahan, an attorney who represented the couple at their bankruptcy hearing, told CNN that “there was nothing out of ordinary” about them in 2011.
-They “spoke lovingly of their children and even showed me their photos from Disneyland,” he said.
+Ivan Trahan, an attorney who represented the couple at their bankruptcy hearing, told CNN “there was nothing out of ordinary” about the couple when he worked with them in 2011.

-David Turpin made about $140,000 a year as an engineer at Northrop Grumman, according to the bankruptcy documents.
-His wife’s occupation was listed as homemaker.
+David Turpin made about $140,000 per year working as an engineer at Northrop Grumman, according to the bankruptcy documents.
+His wife’s occupation was listed as “homemaker.”

 They listed about $150,000 in assets, including about $87,000 from 401k plans from Lockheed Martin and Northrop Grumman, according to court papers.
 The documents listed debts of about $240,000, which included mostly credit card debt and a foreclosed farm in Rio Vista, Texas, valued at $40,000.